Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Selection of the Subpopulation

 Equation~\eqref{eq:mixa} formally describes the joint distribution of the forcing variable, $S_i$, and the potential outcomes, $\{Y_i({s})\}_{{s}\in \mathbb{R}_+}$, as a three mixture distribution, and Equation~\eqref{eq:mixb} follows from imposing the RD assumptions for units in $\Uset$ and allowing for violations of those assumptions for units who do not belong to $\Uset$.
-Specifically, the mixture component corresponding to the subpopulation $\Uset$ in Equation~\eqref{eq:mixb} is specified to reflect the RD assumptions: under local overlap (Assumption~\ref{ass:loverlap}), first, local RD-SUTVA (Assumption \ref{ass:lsutva}) implies that for each family in $\Uset$ there exist only two potential outcomes, $Y_i(0)$ and $Y_i(1)$, the two potential outcomes corresponding to the two eligibility statues; second, local unconfoundedness (Assumption \ref{ass:lunc}) implies that the forcing variable and the potential outcomes are conditionally independent given the covariates, so that, conditional on the observed covariates, the joint distribution of the forcing variable and the potential outcomes factorizes into the product of the marginal distribution of the forcing variable and the marginal distribution of potential outcomes.
+Specifically, the mixture component corresponding to the subpopulation $\Uset$ in Equation~\eqref{eq:mixb} is specified to reflect the RD assumptions: under local overlap (Assumption~\ref{ass:loverlap}), first, local RD-SUTVA (Assumption \ref{ass:lsutva}) implies that for each family in $\Uset$ there exist only two potential outcomes, $Y_i(0)$ and $Y_i(1)$, the two potential outcomes corresponding to the two eligibility statuses; second, local unconfoundedness (Assumption \ref{ass:lunc}) implies that the forcing variable and the potential outcomes are conditionally independent given the covariates so that the joint distribution of the forcing variable and the potential outcomes factorizes into the product of the marginal distribution of the forcing variable and the marginal distribution of potential outcomes.

-It is worth noting that our model specification does not impose any constraint on the distribution of the forcing variable; the local overlap assumption (Assumption \ref{ass:loverlap}) is not used as a classification criterion.
-We are implicitly assuming that the local overlap assumption (Assumption \ref{ass:loverlap}) holds in the subpopulation $\Uset$ and we allow that the probability of being assigned to either eligibility statues may take any value between zero and one, including zero and one, for families in $\Usetm$ and $\Usetp$.

-The specification of the mixture components describing the joint conditional distribution of the forcing variable and the potential outcomes in the subpopulations $\Usetm$ and $\Usetp$ reflects possible violations of local RD-SUTVA and/or local unconfoundedness: potential outcomes are defined as function of the vector of values of the forcing variable; and the forcing variable and the potential outcomes may be not independent, even conditional on the covariates.
-A possible threat for unconfoundedness is the presence of some manipulation of the forcing variable; because our proposed approach is able to leave out units for whom unconfoundedness does not hold, it should also lead to more robust evidence against the presence of manipulation.
-We will return to this when discussing our case study in Section 6.
+The specification of the mixture components describing the joint conditional distribution of the forcing variable and the potential outcomes in the subpopulations $\Usetm$ and $\Usetp$ reflects possible violations of local RD-SUTVA and/or local unconfoundedness: potential outcomes are defined as a function of the values of the forcing variable, and the forcing variable and the potential outcomes may be not independent, even conditional on the covariates.
+A possible threat to unconfoundedness is the presence of some manipulation of the forcing variable, when characteristics leading to manipulation are correlated with potential outcomes even after conditioning on the observed covariates.
+Observations where this occur would belong to $\Usetm$ or $\Usetp$.